membraneframework/membrane_demo/simple_element/README.md

 ## How it works

-The pipeline takes sample mp3 file, decodes it and plays the audio.
+The pipeline takes a sample mp3 file, decodes it, and plays the audio.
 The simple `counter` element is responsible for counting the number of buffers passing through it and periodically prints the number of buffers processed to the console.